-You should contact your surgeon's rooms, your GP, an after hours medical service or your nearest emergency department if you have any of the following symptoms:
+Contact your surgeon's rooms, GP, an after-hours medical service or your nearest emergency department if you have any of the following symptoms:

-- DVT- If you have more swelling than you had previously which is not relieved by lying with your leg elevated, or if you have an area that is painful to touch on the back of your calf, you may need to have an ultrasound to check that you do not have a blood clot (DVT). - PE If you develop chest pain, chest tightness or shortness of breath, you will need to have it investigated as you could have developed a clot in your lungs (PE). - Infection If you experience a dramatic increase in pain in your leg, develop a fever, notice redness, increased heat or swelling or a discharge from your wound, you should have this investigated.
+- DVT Increased swelling, heat, redness or if you have an area that is painful to touch on the back of your calf, you may require an ultrasound to check for a blood clot (DVT). - PE Chest pain, chest tightness or shortness of breath will need to be investigated as you could have developed a clot in your lungs (Pulmonary Embolus or PE). - Infection A dramatic increase in pain in your leg, fever, redness, increased heat or swelling or a discharge from your wound.